Charliechen114514/CCPDF_View/Readme.md

 CCPDFView_Seta is a concise lightweight PDF reader program that is currently in the testing phase.

+## Update 1

+Updates:

+- Added shortcut key help (introduce shortcut keys)
+- Add the function of hiding the menu bar and translation bar
+- Completed some shortcut keys for operations (refer to shortcut key help for details)

 ## Functionalities Current

 ### Currently supported features: